 Just for grins, let’s pretend that Debut Picture Book Author A’s advance has earned out.
 After her agent’s well-deserved 15% commission, the author is due a sample 50¢ royalty per sold copy.
 If my math is correct, she would need to sell 120,000 copies PER YEAR to eek out a $60,000 gross annual income (rare!).
 After taxes, that pie-in-the-sky annual fantasy income drops to ~$40k—$45k net income (depending on tax bracket).
-And, friends, we haven’t even considered the author’s operating expenses, promotional expenses, research expenses, and living expenses (you know, rent, food, health insurance, chocolate).
+And friends, we haven’t even considered the author’s operating expenses, promotional expenses, research expenses, and living expenses (you know, rent, food, health insurance, chocolate).
 I think it’s a fair assumption that most picture books or novels rarely generate sales of 120,000 copies in their lifetime.
 Realistically, an average book’s sales are a tiny fraction of that number.
 The goal, then, is to produce many commercially successful books that each earns an advance and long-term royalties.
-As if any author can predict the future.
+As if any author can predict a book’s success!

 Authors Earn their Living in Other Ways

 Most authors either hold day jobs, have the financial support of a spouse or partner, or cobble together freelance writing, editing, teaching, speaking gigs, and/or school visits for their primary income.
-For more about average school visit honorariums, which vary by region and by author experience, check out this great survey by Michelle Cusolito and Jeanette Bradley.
+For more info about average school visit honorariums, which vary by region and by author experience, check out this great survey by Michelle Cusolito and Jeanette Bradley.
 When unforeseen circumstances like an economic downturn occur, full-time authors can find themselves in a financial crisis.
 [EDITED TO ADD: Case in point—this author is working contract jobs, teaching, and editing, to make up for school visit income eviscerated by COVID school closings.]